privacyidea/privacyidea/doc/policies/webui.rst

 type: ``bool``

-To avoid accidents when deleting important configurations, this policy can be activated.
+To avoid careless deletion of important configurations, this policy can be activated.
 After activation, an additional confirmation for the deletion is requested for policies, events, mresolvers, resolvers and periodic-tasks.